agmcfarland/biopython_workshop/README.md

 ## Lesson Notebooks

-There are five jupyter notebooks, one for each day
+There are five jupyter notebooks, one for each day, with lessons and questions.

 1. [Lesson Day 1](https://colab.research.google.com/github/agmcfarland/biopython_workshop/blob/main/day_1.ipynb)